warpling/Macmoji/README.md

 #### Gif instructions:
 ![How to "install" Macmoji](https://github.com/warpling/Macmoji/blob/master/gifs/how%20to%20install.gif?raw=true)

+## Other Installations
+Thanks to the fantastic work of [rael9](https://github.com/rael9) Macmoji now has a script for generating other template files (Maestro, Alfred, etc) from the latest emoji substitutions.
+If you add to the base `plist` simply run `python scripts/update-km.py` from the base directory and the templates in `templates/*` will be created in the base directory.
+Creating new templates is [easy and highly encouraged](https://github.com/warpling/Macmoji/pull/14#issuecomment-232850622)!

-## Keyboard Maestro Version
+### Keyboard Maestro Version

 If you'd prefer to use Keyboard Maestro to handle the substiutions, import the emojis-km6.kmmacros file in the Keyboard Maestro Editor.
 Emoji can be added in the editor or by editing the emojis-km6.kmmacros file before importing.
 The macro can then be exported to back up your changes.

-This macro was created and tested using version 6.
-It has not been tested with other versions.
+(This macro was created and tested using version 6.
+It has not been tested with other versions.)

 ## FAQ